andrewcooke/pytyp/pytyp.rst

    homogenous sequences.

 One problem is easy to fix.
-We can define a simpler syntax: ``[int]`` or, more formally, ``Seq(int)`` [#]_.
+We can define a simpler syntax: ``[int]`` or, more formally, ``Seq(int)``.
 I will call this a *type specification*.

-.. [#] The ``normalize()`` function in ``pytyp`` will convert the first expression to the second, but there is little reason to do so unless ``pytyp`` is extended to include literal values (the distinction between values and types becomes important — we might be referring to a value that is a list containing a single value, which happens to be ``int``).

-This "natural" syntax can be extended to inhomogenous collections: dictionaries would look like ``{'a':int, 'b':str}``; tuples like ``(int, str)``.
-And since it would make sense to use the ABC ``Mapping`` a better syntax might be ``Map(a=int, b=str)`` or ``Map(int, str)`` (where integer indices are implicit).
+This can be extended to inhomogenous collections: dictionaries would look like ``{'a':int, 'b':str}``; tuples like ``(int, str)``.
+And since it would make sense to use the ABC ``Mapping`` a better syntax might be ``Map(a=int, b=str)`` or ``Map(int, str)`` with implicit integer indices for positional arguments.

 But we have a problem: the step from sequences to maps was more significant than a simple change of syntax.  **When we try to translate** ``Map()`` **back into ABCs with type annotations we find that we need dependent types**.
 The type of the return value from ``__getitem__(key)`` depends on the argument, ``key``.
-This is a consequence of Python using a parametric interface to access records, so it will not apply to attribute access on objects.

 Nice syntax; shame about the semantics.

 Semantics
 .........

-To improve the semanics we must consider what a type specification "means".
+To improve the semanics we must consider how a type specification is used.
-Meaning will depend on context.
 For example, we might intend to enforce runtime checking of function arguments, or to specify how data can be transcoded.

-On reflection I can find three broad uses for type specifications: verification; identification; and expansion.
+On reflection (and experimentation) I can find three broad uses for type
+specifications: verification; identification; and expansion.

 **Verification** of a value's type (against some declaration) can be performed in various ways.
 We might examine the value structurally, comparing it against the type specification piece by piece.
 This approach seems best suited to "data" types (lists, tuples and dictionaries) which tend to be used in a polymorphic manner.
-Alternatively, we can use witness typing, extended to include types, which seems more suited to user–defined classes.
+Alternatively, we can use witness typing, which seems more suited to user–defined classes.

 **Identification** of a value's type, although superficially similar to verfication, is a harder problem.
 In some simpler cases we may have a set of